7-Ingredient Zuppa Toscana Recipe (Creamy 1-Pot Comfort Soup)

 Zuppa Toscana Soup Recipe by Mr. Make It Happen

 Cook for 4–5 minutes until the onion turns translucent.
-Add 2 tbsp minced garlic and cook for 30–45 seconds, stirring constantly to prevent burning.
+Add 2 tablespoon minced garlic and cook for 30–45 seconds, stirring constantly to prevent burning.

 5. Build the Soup Base (H3)